rubenqba/java-ml/readme.txt

 ==========
-You can contact us by using the Sourceforge contact page: http://sourceforge.net/users/thomasabeel/ or send an email to the me thomas@abeel.be
+You can contact us by using the Sourceforge contact page: http://sourceforge.net/users/thomasabeel/ or send an email to me thomas@abeel.be